How to Refurbish An Old Rocking Chair & Family Heirloom

 Step 1: Remove the Old Upholstery

-The first step was to remove all of the old upholstery and figure out exactly what we were working with.
+The first step was to take off the old upholstery and figure out exactly what we were working with.

-We removed everything with only a flathead screwdriver and a pair of needle-nose pliers.
-It wasn’t difficult at all, but it was a little tedious.
+The old tacks and staples came out with a flathead screwdriver and needle-nose pliers.
+They weren’t difficult to remove, but it was a little tedious.

-Underneath the vinyl was a layer of cotton batting, on top of a layer of straw.
-On the chair back, beneath the straw was burlap backing and a strap, which we decided to leave.
+Underneath the red vinyl was a layer of cotton batting, on top of a layer of straw.
+The chair back also contained burlap backing and a strap, which we decided to leave.

 Step 2: Sand Off the Old Varnish